Blue Line (San Diego Trolley)

-The line is one of four lines in the Trolley system, the others include the Green, Orange, and Silver lines.
-The Blue Line has the highest ridership of the San Diego Trolley's three regular lines, transporting 15,094,878 riders during FY 2014 and 16,532,209 riders during FY 2015, according to the MTS.
-It is named due to a $30 million naming rights deal with UC San Diego Health.
+The Blue Line is one of five lines in the trolley system, along with the Orange, Green, Copper, and Silver ("heritage weekend" service only) lines.
+Among them, the Blue Line has the highest ridership, transporting 24,389,986 total riders, or 75,160 per day, in fiscal year 2024.
+Its sponsored name is due to a $30 million naming rights deal with UC San Diego Health.
 An extension to its namesake campus of the University of California, San Diego, as well as nine other stations, opened to revenue service on November 21, 2021.